 The project spans two local government areas including the Toowoomba Regional Council and Goondiwindi Regional Council areas.

 • Yes.
-ARTC referred the project to the Commonwealth Environment Minister for consideration under the Environment Protection and Biodiversity Conservation Act 1999, and it was determined that the project is a controlled action.
+ARTC referred the project to the Australian Government Environment Minister for consideration under the Environment Protection and Biodiversity Conservation Act 1999, and it was determined that the project is a controlled action.

-The State’s evaluation report on the EIS will assess Commonwealth environment matters and make recommendations for the Commonwealth Government to then consider in finalising the evaluation.
+The State’s evaluation report on the EIS will assess environment matters and make recommendations for the Australian Government to then consider in finalising the evaluation.

 • The B2G project will be a design and construct contract funded by ARTC.
 The broader Inland Rail Program (including the B2G project) has Australian Government funding.